 - Vomiting or diarrhoea

-If you suspect your dog is suffering from heatstroke, quickly take the following steps:
+If you suspect your dog is suffering from heatstroke, immediately follow these steps:

-- Seek veterinary attention straight away, the sooner this is done, the better chance your dog has of making a full recovery
+It is important to seek veterinary attention as soon as you suspect heatstroke; the sooner this happens, the better chance your dog has of making a full recovery.

-- If you are driving to the vet, make an active attempt to cool the car on the way by driving with the windows down or air-conditioning on.
-This should help to further reduce your dog’s core temperature.
+You can make an active attempt to cool the car on the way to the vets by driving with the windows down or air-conditioning on.
+This should help to further reduce your dog’s temperature.

 If You See a Dog Alone in a Car